alfa-ioxi.php

 Do You Need the alfa-ioxi.php File to Run Your Website?

-No, you do not need the alfa-ioxi.php file on your server to run your WordPress website.
-Legitimate WordPress installations and their required plugins do not include a file by this name.
-Its presence on your server is a strong indicator of a security breach or unauthorized access.
+No, you absolutely do not need the alfa-ioxi.php file on your server to run your WordPress website.
+Legitimate WordPress installations and their required plugins never include a file with this name.
+Its presence strongly indicates a security breach or unauthorized activity.
+Detecting and addressing this file quickly can mitigate risks associated with server compromise.

 Why Hackers and Bots Target alfa-ioxi.php